Let's be honest: most of us only use our microwave to reheat leftovers and occasionally melt some butter for cooking.

 CHOICE tip: While foil is generally a no-no in microwaves, a little bit is okay when defrosting a chicken to protect the wings and legs from cooking.
 Just make sure there's less foil than food, and that it doesn't touch the walls.

-2. Cook crisp, tender (and healthier!) vegetables
+Cook crisp, tender (and healthier!) vegetables

-"Microwaves are actually an incredibly easy way to cook perfect steamed vegetables – keeping them crisp, tender and full of the nutrients you lose if you boil them," she says.
+"Microwaves are actually an incredibly easy way to cook perfect steamed vegetables, keeping them crisp, tender and full of the nutrients you lose if you boil them," she says.

 When we review microwaves, we test each model to see how well it cooks broccoli.
-(Fun fact: our experts choose broccoli to test as it shows overcooking very quickly by changing its colour and losing its shape, making it a tricky veg to cook.)

-The top-rated models in our microwave review all score a perfect 100% on the broccoli test.
+The top rated models in our microwave review all score a perfect 100% on the broccoli test.

 One of the (many) secrets to the perfect roast potato – all crisp and golden on the outside and light and fluffy on the inside – is parboiling your potatoes before you roast them.